SFe-Team-was-taken/SFe/format-specification/section7.md

     - Bit 12 is reserved for more MIDI commands in the future.
 For now, bit 12 should be written as clear.
     - Bits 13-16 will not be defined.
 The author of the SF may use these at will with their own MIDI commands.
     - MIDI sequencers will eventually be able to set or clear all bits from 10-16 using commands.
-- It allows you to run GS(r) wide sounds alongside with the special velocity switching patches (Brand name: "MegaVoice(R)")on certain Yamaha(r) keyboards.
+- It allows you to run multiple standards that may conflict with each other.

-wBank Changes
+### wBank Changes

 - Version 4.00.1 had a new field called wBank2.
 - Now, wBank stores both m.s.b. and l.s.b. bank changes (CC00 and CC32), eliminating the need for wBank2.